nhussaini/openweatherap/README.md

 ## Setup

-Install dependencies with `npm install`.
+- Install dependencies with `npm install`.
+- Ensure you have an API key from [OpenWeatherMap](https://openweathermap.org/) and create a .env file and add your key.

 ## Running Webpack Development Server